ewilliams0305/vcli/README.md

 If the VC4 service is running you will instantly see the device information table loaded with data.

+# 🦮 Guides
+Tutorials for the `vcli` providing use cases and examples

-# Controlling Rooms
+## 🚻 Controlling Rooms

+### Start and stop rooms
 As of v0.0.1 users can start, stop, enable/disable debugging, and restart rooms.
 CRUD operrations to create new rooms will be added at a later time.
 ![Readme Image](./docs/rooms.gif)

+### Add and remove rooms

+## 🧑‍💻 Programs

+## ⚖️ Authorization and Licenses

+## 📲 Device mapping and status

+## ℹ️ System information

-# Crestron REST API Reference
+# 🕸️ Crestron REST API Reference
 https://www.crestron.com/getmedia/29921c49-86df-488c-a63b-ab88620d7175/mg_pg_rest-api-crestron-virtual-control